git-token/documentation/README.md

 You can get started now by registering your organization in two simple steps using the GitToken CLI

 1) Using npm (or yarn), install GitToken
-`npm i -g git-token`
+`npm i -g git-token@alpha`

 2) Register your account by typing
 `git token register`

-and following the instructions provided.
-This will set up your tokens and webhook for you.
+3) Follow the instructions provided to set up your tokens and webhook

 Note that to register you'll need a GitHub organization and personal access token, which you can get by going to Settings > Developer Settings > Personal Access Tokens.

+The GIF below provides a brief overview of what the process above should look like.

 # 3. GitToken Architecture

 GitToken can be described at a high level by the chart below.
 Each box represents a core component of the service.
 The arrows between components represent the flow of data: the solid arrows represent requests while the unfilled arrows represent responses.

 ![Architecture Chart](https://raw.githubusercontent.com/git-token/documentation/master/images/alpha_services_chart.png)

 # 4. Token Economics